tobbelindberg/GitHub-Example-App/README.md

 # GitHub-Example-App
-An android example app using the GitHub API.
+An android example app using the GitHub API the display GitHub's most popular repositories based on their star count.

+Note that there is no authentication setup for this app which means that app is limited to 10 requests per minute.
+However this also means that you can easily test the error handling.

 ## Architecture
 An MVVM/MVI architecture where the UI has `ViewModel`s that observes the state of interactors and all state changes is delivered with partial states updating the interactors state object in a unidirectional way without side effects.